-But Doesn’t the Easton Beast X Hyrid bat swing heavy?
+But Doesn’t the Easton Beast X Hybrid bat swing heavy?

-Although this bat swings heavy (and should be probably be categorized as a drop 9), we like the bat’s price point, size offerings and hot out of the wrapper performance.
-It is also helpful the bat is in the top of the rankings for largest barrel sizes and ball exit speeds.
+Although this bat swings heavy (and should be probably be categorized as a drop 9), we like the bat’s price point, size offerings, and hot out of the wrapper performance.
+It is also helpful the bat is at the top of the rankings for largest barrel sizes and ball exit speeds.

 USA bats are the new standard by which many youth baseball organizations abide starting 1/1/2018.
 These bats use a performance standard different than USSSA or 1.15 BPF bats.
-Although more like BBCOR bats which are used in the high school and collegiate space, these USA baseball bats use a bigger drop (or lighter swing weight) to allow younger players success.
+Although more like BBCOR bats, which are used in the high school and collegiate space, these USA baseball bats use a more prominent drop (or lighter swing weight) to allow younger players success.
 You can read more about the reasons behind the change in our USA Bats article.

 Want the Full Review?

-Deciding the best USA Bat for 2018 is the most difficult ranking process we have yet to endeavor.
-With virtually zero player feedback on previous models or any previous year standards to measure it against, we feel a bit like we are shooting in the dark.
+Deciding the best USA Bat for 2018 is the most challenging ranking process we have yet to endeavor.
+With virtually zero player feedback on previous models or any prior year standards to measure it against, we feel a bit like we are shooting in the dark.

-However, as we put each USA baseball bat to use among a number of different players over the course of several weeks, we kept going back to the Easton Beast X Hybrid.
-Younger players loved the feel of the two piece bat.
-This bat, we should note, also felt like the Rawlings Quatro, Easton Ghost X and Mizuno Ghost, but each of those bats came at a considerable price increase.
+However, as we put each USA baseball bat to use among several different players over several weeks, we kept going back to the Easton Beast X Hybrid.
+Younger players loved the feel of the two-piece bat.
+This bat, we should note, also felt like the Rawlings Quatro, Easton Ghost X, and Mizuno Ghost, but each of those bats came at a considerable price increase.

 We also found the barrel size on the Beast X Hybrid remarkably large for an aluminum barrel.
 Most aluminum bats have barrel sizes noticeably smaller than their composite peers.
-The Beast X, however, ranks right among the largest barrels in the entire USA baseball bat class.
+The Beast X, however, ranks right among the most enormous barrels in the entire USA baseball bat class.